kalana250/Expense-Tracker/README.md

 - ✅ Form Validations: Ensure accurate expense input with validation.
 - 🖼️ Custom App Icon: Personalize your app with a custom icon.
 - 💾 Local Storage: Store your expense data locally using the Hive package.

+There are aab file and apk file in there.
+You can try this app installing app-release.apk